-Anytime you make a change to the products that you put in or on your body, there’s a potential for irritation or problems to occur.
+Anytime you make a change to the products that you put in or on your skin, there’s a potential for irritation or problems to occur.
 This remains true with natural deodorant.
-As you have undoubtedly used deodorants that contained artificial ingredients over the years, like aluminum, your body has slowly become accustomed to these elements over time.
-That’s why switching to a natural deodorant can — for some people — cause temporary irritation.
+As you’ve undoubtedly used deodorants that contained artificial ingredients over the years, like aluminum, your body has slowly become accustomed to these elements over time.
+That’s why switching to a natural deodorant can, for some people, cause temporary irritation.

-This period of time is called an adjustment period or detox and can last anywhere from a few days to a couple of weeks.
+This period of time is called an adjustment or detox period and can last anywhere from just a few days to a couple of weeks.
 But don’t let the thought of a short-term adjustment period stop you from switching to natural deodorant!
-Taking the appropriate precautions can help you mitigate or avoid any type of irritation altogether.
+Taking the appropriate precautions — which can be as simple as opting for a baking soda free natural deodorant, or switching between scents — can help you mitigate or avoid any type of irritation altogether.
 And the rewards far outweigh the risks of continuing to use a big name brand deodorant or antiperspirant.

 Here’s What’s Really Happening with an Armpit Rash

-When determining the best way to avoid or get rid an armpit rash, it’s important to understand what’s really happening with an armpit rash first.
-Some people experience small, painful, red bumps that appear in their underarms when they switch from a traditional deodorant or antiperspirant to an all-natural deodorant.
+When determining the best way to avoid or get rid of an armpit rash, it’s important to understand what’s really happening first.
+Some people experience small, tender, red bumps that appear in their underarms when they switch from a traditional deodorant or antiperspirant to an all-natural deodorant.

 Other underarm rash symptoms can include:

 But what’s causing this irritation?
 The reasons are different depending on whether you were previously using antiperspirant or a commercially made deodorant.
 For some people, it could be as basic as a detox period while switching to natural deodorant.
 For others, it could be your body’s way of telling you that you have a sensitivity to a particular ingredient (like too much baking soda!)